keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

     - this means it is an "elsearticle" for submission (preprint), the font size is 12pt, and citation style is "authoryear" (rather than numbered, etc.).
     - they also listed other options in the comments (anything following the percent `%` sign is assumed as comment and not read by the TeX machine as input)
     - similar to the hash `#` in R
-2. then we usually also specify what other tools we want to use in the article.
+2. Then we specify what other tools we want to use in the article.
 Some people need math symbols, or to print equations.
 This is why we have the `\usepackage{amssymb}` and `\usepackage{amsmath}`.
     - for this practice, we will also add one of my favorite package for creating references, but we'll get there in a bit.
     - this is similar to loading libraries in R or Python
 3. Then, we tell LaTeX that from this line on, we are starting the content of the document.
 This is what the `\begin` command does.
 Everything before this is called the "preamble", which basically defines the "setup" for LaTeX.